a350-900ulr/disrupture/README.md

 * **Lilis Welt:** Although the Liliputbahn & the Donauparkbahn are more of small scale tourist attractions for parks that are not meant to be used as proper transit, they were still considered since they are rail lines that run between multiple stations at regular intervals.
 They were ultimately excluded since they are not part of the central tariff zone & their station names do not align with the connecting transit lines.
 The addition of them would be very simple, as each of the 2 lines only has a few stations.
 * **Lines to the Airport:** There are the VAL (Vienna Airport Lines) Buses & The CAT (City Airport Train) that count as transit, but these were not included as the airport is not in the central tariff zone, which disqualifies these lines since they have no other stops within Vienna.
 * **Regional Trains:** The regional services (R, REX, CJX) were heavily considered, due to their extensive service within Vienna.
 The identification of the lines proved to be more difficult, as the ÖBB Nahverkehr Ostregion map is hard to read & understand which lines cover which segments.
 Along with the fact that all regional lines share the same stretches with S-Bahn lines though skipping some stations, they were ultimately not crucial aspects of the network.
 These lines however can easily be added.
-* **Long Distance Trains:** These services (D, IC, EC, RJ, RJX, ICE, NJ, EN, RGJ, ICE, NT, GE, Westbahn) share many of the same difficulties as regional trains, except the information would be near impossible to accurately collect due to the numerous different operators.
+* **Long Distance Trains:** These services (D, IC, EC, RJ, RJX, ICE, NJ, EN, RGJ, ICE, NT, GE, Westbahn) share many of the same difficulties as regional trains, except the information would be extremely difficult to accurately collect due to the numerous different operators.

 # 3. Methodology